jeffHoltStevenson/-EV_Charging_Notebooks/README.md

 # EV_Charging_Notebooks
-A simple visualization of DC Fast Chargers that have 4 or more dispen
+A simple visualization of DC Fast Chargers that have 4 or more dispensers

 # How to use
 * Know how to use any kind of Jupyter Notebook.